jaebeom-kim/Metabuli-App/docs/createdb.md

   (WARNING: It it not tested for large databases.
 Using it with > 100K sequences may cause issues.)
 - `--max-ram`: Specify the maximum RAM (in GiB) to allocate for the job.
 - `--threads`: Specify the number of threads to use for the job.
+- `--validate-input`: Validate the format of the input FASTA files.
+- `--validate-db`: Validate the generated database files.